Unpacking Qualtrics’ brand-new S-1 filing – TechCrunch

-This afternoon, Qualtrics, a software company that helps companies poll their employee base, customers, and others, filed to go public.
+This afternoon, Qualtrics, a software company that helps companies poll their employee base, customers and others, filed to go public.
 It’s the second time that the Utah-based unicorn has done so, failing the first time to complete its offering after SAP swooped in and bought it for around $8 billion in cash.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.